-Full Merging, Unification, Alter Integration — whatever you want to call it
+Full Merging, Unification, Alter Integration — Terminology, Controversy, & Issues

 Note that this is a controversial topic in the overall plural, DID, multiple community.
 It is not an answer to abolish multiplicity or plurality from the planet (impossible), it is not for everyone, sometimes it is a phenomenon that happens without external intervention, and for some systems it is a goal.